voder-ai/eslint-plugin-traceability/docs/rules/valid-annotation-format.md

       - `@story` with no path: e.g. `* @story`
       - `@req` with no identifier: e.g. `// @req`
     - **Invalid story path format**
-      - Path present but not matching the required pattern, e.g. wrong directory, missing `.story.md`, bad numeric segments, or invalid characters in `<NAME>`.
+      - Path present but not matching the required pattern (wrong directory, missing `.story.md`, bad numeric segments, or invalid characters in the name).
+      - Example message (from `buildStoryErrorMessage`):
-      - Example message: `Invalid @story path "foo/bar.story.md".
-Expected "docs/stories/NN.N-DEV-NAME.story.md".`
+        - `Invalid @story path "foo/bar.story.md".
+Expected something like "docs/stories/005.0-DEV-EXAMPLE.story.md".`
     - **Invalid requirement ID format**
-      - Identifier present but not matching `REQ-...` rules, e.g. lowercase letters, spaces, or missing `REQ-` prefix.
+      - Identifier present but not matching `^REQ-[A-Z0-9-]+$` (e.g. lowercase letters, spaces, or missing `REQ-` prefix).
+      - Example message (from `buildReqErrorMessage`):
-      - Example message: `Invalid @req identifier "Req-foo".
-Expected "REQ-[A-Z0-9-]+".`
+        - `Invalid @req identifier "Req-foo".
+Expected something like "REQ-EXAMPLE".`
     - **Extra unexpected tokens**
       - If the annotation token is present but contains malformed structure around it (e.g. multiple `@story` tokens on one line), the rule narrows the reported span to the problematic token and points out the unexpected content.